 1. AMFEP is active in the regulatory field

-AMFEP monitors EU activities regarding enzyme preparations and has developed a positive relationship with the European Commission (e.g..
-DG Enterprise, DG Competition and now also DG SANTE) by providing its expertise.
-For this purpose, AMFEP supplied the European Commission with a complete list of all enzyme preparations marketed by AMFEP members and has provided its expertise to the Scientific Co-operation task force on food enzymes (SCOOP).
+AMFEP monitors EU activities regarding enzyme products and has developed a positive relationship with the European Commission (e.g. DG GROW, DG Competition and DG SANTE) by providing its expertise.
+For this purpose, AMFEP supplied the European Commission with a complete list of all enzyme products marketed by AMFEP members and has provided its expertise to the Scientific Co-operation task force on food enzymes (SCOOP).

 AMFEP participates in the work of Codex as an observer and has supplied information to the Joint FAO/WHO Expert Committee on Food Additives (“JECFA”).

-AMFEP is also an “associated member” of the EFSA Stakeholder Consultative Platform since the end of 2005.
+AMFEP is also an “associated member” of the EFSA Stakeholder Consultative Platform since the end of 2005 and is an accredited stakeholder of ECHA

 2. AMFEP has good relations with other associations